All Episodes

 People were out there buying elections and so forth.

-Now all of a sudden it's marvelous.
+Now, all of a sudden, it's marvelous.

 Now it's wonderful.

-Thank you, campaign financial.
+Thank you, campaign financier.

 I'll tell you what else this means.